The never-ending experiment… (pt 2)

 The path you’re on is completely determined by the foundation in which your identity is rooted.
 The information we consume from our surroundings shapes our beliefs, values, and understanding of who we are.
 The stability of our identity and the direction of our lives depend entirely on the integrity of this foundation.
 If the foundation is flawed, our perception of reality and our decisions will be flawed as well.

 When examining identity, there are two distinct parts: the surface identity and the core identity.
 The surface is external.
-It includes your physical appearance, your social roles, your titles, your labels, and your outward behavior.
+It includes your physical appearance, social roles, titles, labels, and outward behavior.
 It’s what the world sees and interacts with.
 The core identity is internal.
-It is your deepest self—your mind, your emotions, your values, and that quiet inner space where you crave a sense of meaning and purpose.
-No matter your life stage or age, it is at your core that “who you are” is truly found.
+It is your deepest self—your mind, emotions, values, and that quiet inner space where you crave a sense of meaning and purpose.
+As we will uncover later, this internal core actually holds a deeper design, but no matter your life stage or age, it’s at your core that “who you are” is truly found.

 Because your core identity guides your daily decisions, your foundation matters!
 Your core is either rooted in a foundation that is ever-changing, or one that is unchanging.

-An identity rooted in an ever-changing foundation stands on shaky ground.
+An identity rooted in an ever-changing foundation—the world— stands on shaky ground.
 The world around us is a constant stream of shifting information, trends, algorithms, and opinions.
-When we allow external factors to define our core identity, we try to satisfy our internal hunger with temporary things like a job title, a relationship status, money, or even our fluctuating feelings.
-Notice that these things are temporary and only provide temporary fulfillment.
-This is how we are when we’re constantly searching for external things to fulfill us, desperately trying to fill a space of emptiness that we feel inside.
+When your core is shaped by this environment, it is usually defined by temporary things like a job title, a relationship status, money, or even your fluctuating feelings.
+Because these external factors are constantly shifting, your identity changes right along with them, providing only temporary fulfillment.

-Think about the Disney-Pixar movie Soul.
+There’s a Disney-Pixar movie named Soul that perfectly illustrates this.
 The main character, Joe Gardner, is obsessed with landing his big break as a jazz musician.
 He believes his "spark"—his ultimate reason for living—is music.
-He ties his entire identity to music.

 Now, there is absolutely nothing wrong with functioning in a gift that comes naturally to you.
 We are all born with natural abilities and passions that we should absolutely develop and enjoy!
-The mistake Joe made wasn't loving music; it was letting music define his worth as a human being.
+The mistake Joe made wasn't his passion for music; it was elevating his dream of being a jazz musician to a place of such high priority that it consumed his life.

-Now, when Joe finally gets the gig of his dreams and plays his heart out in front of a crowd, he walks out of the club and realizes he still feels empty.
+When Joe finally gets the gig of his dreams and plays his heart out in front of a crowd, he walks out of the club and reality sets in.
 He asks, "What happens next?" and the jazz legend says, “We come back tomorrow night and we do it all over again.”
 Sensing that something was on his mind, she asked him what was wrong and he told her that he’s been waiting on this day for his entire life and thought he’d feel different.
 She begins to tell him a story about a fish swimming up to an older fish saying, "I’m trying to find this thing they call the ocean."
 The old fish replies, "The ocean?
 You’re in it right now."
 The young fish says, "This?
 This is just water.
 I want the ocean!"

-To put it plainly: the young fish was swimming in the very thing it was searching for, but it couldn't recognize it because it was looking for something grander and more elusive.
+To put it plainly: the young fish was swimming in the very thing it was searching for, but it couldn't recognize it because it was looking for something grander.

-We do the exact same thing when we rely on external milestones for internal fulfillment.
-We are surrounded by life, beauty, and opportunities every day, but we dismiss them because we are completely consumed by chasing the next big thing.
-We confuse our temporary desires with our deepest need for an unchanging, solid anchor.
+We do the exact same thing when we rely on external factors to give us satisfaction for our existence.
+We are surrounded by life, beauty, and opportunities every day, but we dismiss them because we are consumed by this idea of what we think should complete us.

 Your core identity shouldn't be rooted in a foundation that is unstable.
 It needs to be rooted in a solid, unshakable foundation—one that gives real stability and peace, remaining the same regardless of what’s happening in a chaotic world.
 To truly understand this unchanging foundation, we have to look past the surface of what we can see.